richbruton/html-css-essentials/README.md

 After a few events have taken place, there will be scope to build a gallery.
 The gallery will focus on people at the events and the coffees created at the events.

+# Bugs

+Initially the plan was to run a form that had series of checkboxes that were required to fill out, so that a user could submit to attend a number of combinations of events.
+Upon research, it was learnt that to have `required` as an attribute wasn't possible using only HTML and CSS.
+Javascript would be required to implement such a feature in the form.
+As a work around, Radio type inputs were used instead of checkboxes.
+While only one option can be chosen now, it is required.
+Users can return to the site to sign up to subesquent events to declare their intentions at one of the meetings.

 # Testing

 The site's HTML code was run through the W3C HTML Validator.
 It returned zero errors.